NCBI-Hackathons/HapPyNet/README.md

 ## Results

-   Our classifier model showed a 99% cross validated accuracy!
+   Our classifier model trained on our test AML and normal samples showed a 99% cross validated accuracy!

 ## Next steps
    * Rerun on a large set of samples, with demographics and batch controlled normals